singularityware/singularityware.github.io/pages/docs/contributing/contributing-code.md

 - Have a GitHub account (this just makes it easier on me)

-We use the traditional <a href="https://guides.github.com/introduction/flow/" target="_blank">Github Flow</a> to develop.
+We use the traditional <a href="https://guides.github.com/introduction/flow/" target="_blank">GitHub Flow</a> to develop.
 This means that you fork the repo and checkout a branch to make changes, you submit a pull request (PR) to the development branch with your changes, and the development branch gets merged with master for official releases.
 We also have an official <a href="https://github.com/singularityware/singularity/blob/master/CONTRIBUTING.md" target="_blank">CONTRIBUTING</a> document, which also includes a <a href="https://github.com/singularityware/singularity/blob/master/CONTRIBUTING.md#code-of-conduct" target="_blank">code of conduct</a>.

 ### Step 1.
 Fork the repo
 To contribute to the web based documentation, you should obtain a GitHub account and fork the <a href="{{site.repo}}" target="_blank">Singularity</a> repository.
 Once forked, you will want to clone the fork of the repo to your computer.
-Let's say my Github username is vsoch, and I am using ssh:
+Let's say my GitHub username is vsoch, and I am using ssh:

 ```bash
 git clone git@github.com:vsoch/singularity.git